JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

 #### Divs overflowing on next row

-By default, when <code class="code">flex-direction</code> is set to row then all items are displayed on a single row.
-To wrap items on several rows, use the <code class="code">flex-wrap</code> setting.
+By default, when `flex-direction` is set to row then all items are displayed on a single row.
+To wrap items on several rows, use the `flex-wrap` setting.

 {% highlight css linenos %}
 .overflowingList{